A Lesson From Nature Wealth

 and exquisite balance of the web of life, and soon many problems

-without giving back equally to the web, thinking this makes them
+need without giving back equally to the web, thinking this makes

-is blocked"again, because of fear, which is the major symptom of
+of fear, which is the major symptom of disconnection, and trauma"the

-disconnection, and trauma"the result is illness.
-Health and wealth are
+result is illness.
+Health and wealth are really identical, the

-really identical, the result of seamless energy flow"mutual support and
+result of seamless energy flow"mutual support and reciprocity.

 I returned to the group at